MohamedGouda99/zabbix/README.md

 LTS packages are provided through the Jammy repository.
 Noble hosts use this release while official packages are in development.
 The `zabbix-repository` role configures the official apt repository directly rather than installing the `zabbix-release` package.
+The signing key is fetched to `/usr/share/keyrings/zabbix.gpg` and referenced with the `signed-by=` option to avoid `apt-key` deprecation warnings.
 MariaDB packages also come from the Jammy archive.
 It can
 deploy the following components: